jschirrmacher/zerberus/README.md

 ## Writing a robot program

 Take a look at the `/robot` folder.
 There you find the current state of our robot control program (not much yet).
 You can try yourself by executing `npm run simulator:robot`.
 On an actual Rasperry Pi, you can run `npm start` to let it work with the real GPIO.

+The LED will bling every half second, corresponding to GPIO pin #35 (which is port 19).